Fall 2022 applicants are eligible for a GRE waiver upon review by faculty.

 Public Health, MPHLoading...

-Experiential learning is facilitated through a culminating internship experience (MPH 230), thereby maximizing the opportunity for learning and professional growth and development.
-Students can choose from a variety of exciting internship placements in such settings as health institutions, governmental health agencies, private industry, and community-based advocacy, education and services organizations.
+Experiential learning is facilitated through an applied practice experience (MPH 230), thereby maximizing the opportunity for learning and professional growth and development.
+Students can choose from a variety of exciting internship placements in such settings as health institutions, governmental health agencies, private industry, and community-based advocacy, education, and services organizations.

 Selected MPH Internship Sites: